 Our teaching pond at Mountain Springs Lodge is full of big, eager rainbow trout – we like to call them our “teaching assistants.”
-As a lesson finale, you will definitely have the opportunity to cast to, hook, play, land and gently release one of these feisty fish.
+As a lesson finale, you will cast to, hook, play, land and gently release one of these feisty rainbows.

 Of course, when we head out on a guided trip to a river or lake in search of wild trout, no one can guarantee how many fish you’ll land or how big they will be.

 Fly Fishing is an outdoor activity, so come prepared for mountain weather conditions which can change without warning.
 We recommend casual outdoor clothes appropriate for the season with extra layers, hat and a rain jacket.
 A weather forecast for the Leavenworth and Plain areas can be viewed by clicking HERE.

 Lunch, Beverages and Snacks: If you’re planning to make and bring your own lunch, it should be prepared and with you when you arrive.

 If you’re coming from Leavenworth and would like to purchase a fresh-made deli sandwich to bring with you, we highly recommend the deli at Dan’s Market (1329 US Hwy 2 in Leavenworth; (509) 548-5611- ask for the deli).
 We think they have the best sandwiches for the best price in town!

 If you’re signed up for a lesson and would prefer to purchase your lunch on-site afterward, Mountain Springs Lodge offers a delicious menu of sandwiches and salads.
 Other options are the Old Mill Café in Plain or the 59er Diner at Coles Corner (Hwy 2).